Health Improvement Institute · About

 Global Health

-Medical work in Haiti and Nepal serving underserved populations
+Medical care in Haiti and Nepal serving underserved communities